-(Applicable to all Federal-aid construction contracts and to all related subcontracts of \$10,000 or more.)
+The provisions of this section related to 23 CFR Part 230 are applicable to all Federal-aid construction contracts and to all related construction subcontracts of \$10,000 or more.
+The provisions of 23 CFR Part 230 are not applicable to material supply, engineering, or architectural service contracts.